 Most countries will allow you to travel to the U.S. for 90 days or less without a visa.
-For more information about the Visa Waiver Program, visit the U.S. Department of State website.
+For more information about the Visa Waiver Program, visit the U.S. Department of Homeland Security website.

 If you plan on staying for longer than 90 days, whether for business or pleasure, you will need to have: